sandeepkavadi/pyloans/docs/quickstart.md

 ```
 The keys indicate the `period` when the payment was made.
 The period of the
 loan depends on the frequency of repayment and is not necessarily the month
-in which the payment was made. n the above example we record additional
+in which the payment was made.
+In the above example we record additional
 payments of 200, 300, 400 and 500 made in the period 3, 4, 5 and 6
 respectively.